 An Armageddon-branded or Armageddon-themed box would be one of those classic 40k moves that gets everyone talking instantly.
 Marines, Imperial Guard, and Orks.
 Big warzone energy.
 Old-school callback.
 Plenty of room for refreshed kits.
 Plenty of room for narrative hype.

-It is exactly the kind of setting that would let GW lean hard into nostalgia without having to fully live in the past.
-That is why the timing feels so tricky right now.
-Both release paths actually make sense.
+It’s exactly the kind of setting that would let GW lean hard into nostalgia without having to fully live in the past.
+But… just because we’re ending with an Armageddon-style campaign, that doesn’t mean GW won’t roll out 11th Edition as an extension of the campaign.

 The concerned grot could be part of a support crew, on a warmachine, or a new character kit with extra personality baked in.
 Orks are one of the few armies where a tiny side model can completely change the feel of a release.
 Grots are not just comic relief.
 They are texture that makes Ork kits feel alive.